Freedom Through Form

 Fuelled by the innate hunger she feels each soul has to be happy, Mohini seeks to provide a forum for an unconditional and loving space to transform the experience of yoga on the mat, into wisdom both practical and spiritual, for our lives.

 Since the publication of her book “Yogaflows” in 2002, Mohini has offered workshops in many regions and counties of England, Wales, Ireland, Northern Ireland and Scotland.
 In 2005, she was invited as the Guest Tutor for the New Zealand Yoga Convention and to Singapore to teach a series of Master Classes and workshops.
-She has led retreats in France, Egypt, Cyprus and the United Kingdom.
+She has led retreats in France, Turkey, Egypt, Cyprus and the United Kingdom.
 Mohini has successfully taught five British Wheel of Yoga, Level 1 Foundation Courses.
 Many of her students have been inspired to continue their vocational training in yoga, many leaving their corporate jobs, and becoming yoga teachers in their own right.